 - Provide employers with access to a skilled labor pool in their area

 - Provide immediate assistance to companies facing layoffs

-The Workforce Resource, Inc. in conjunction with the West Central Wisconsin Workforce Development Board, and its business service team can help you consider the transition of your workforce to other companies to save your company money on unemployment benefits.
+West Central WI Workforce Development Board (WCWWDB) in conjunction with Job Service and WCWWDB’s service provider, Workforce Resource, Inc., and its business service team and One-One-Stop Partners can help you consider the transition of your workforce to other companies to save your company money on unemployment benefits.
 Our experienced workforce professionals can also offer your company coaching through the layoff process, which is particularly valuable for companies that have never been through one before.
 The team can also prepare and schedule Rapid Response sessions to orient your displaced workers to the workforce services and community resources available to help them get back into the workforce.

 Resources through Rapid Response

 Your Rapid Response transition team will meet with you; work one-on-one with displaced workers to discuss unemployment insurance benefits, job placement services, and training options; and help you coordinate with other services in your area.
 While many resources are available online, resources are also available at your local Job Center.
 We can also provide information and resources on-site via Rapid Response presentations upon request.
 Topics may include:

 - Dislocated worker programs offering employment and training services

 - Topic-specific workshops (resume writing, interviewing, online job search, household budgeting, career planing, coping with job loss, etc.)

 - Labor market information.
 To learn more visit WisConomy.

 - On-site WIOA Dislocated Worker Program registration sessions